John-Mark Mitchell's Realty Group can help you with financing a new home in Winston-Salem.

 Most people think that applying for the mortgage loan is one of the more stressful elements of purchasing a home, but it doesn't have to be.

-I have a close relationship with some mortgage lenders in Winston-Salem, and they've helped me realize some things that will make the process of applying for a loan a snap.
+I'm connected with a lot of lenders in Winston-Salem, and they've helped me learn some things that can make the loan application process a snap.

-1 – Organize a list of questions regarding your loan program
+1 – Compose a list of questions about your loan program

-If you find that you do not fully comprehend the advantages and disadvantages of all the various loan programs, be sure to have a list of questions with you.
+If you do not thoroughly understand the advantages and disadvantages of all the different loan programs, make sure you have a list of questions with you.

-It's a challenge to understand the distinctions between both fixed and adjustable rate mortgages.
-I or one of my trusted lenders will assist you with understanding the advantages and disadvantages of each one.
+It is a challenge to know the characteristics of fixed and adjustable rate mortgages.
+I or one of my lenders will assist you in understanding the advantages and disadvantages of each one.

-Locking in a rate means that your lender commits to the interest rates for the loan – usually at the time the loan application is sent in.
+Locking in means that the mortgage lender keeps to the mortgage interest rates for the loan – typically at the time the loan application is presented.

-By floating the rate, you can lock the rate anytime between application and the issuing of closing documents.
-Buyers who prefer to float presume that the interest rates will drop in the near future.
+By floating the rate, you can lock the rate at any time between the day you apply for the loan and the issuing of closing documents.
+Buyers who elect to float believe that the interest rates will drop in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to decrease your interest rate
+3 – Determine if you want to pay additional points to decrease your rate

-Usually you can elect to pay additional points to lower the rate of your mortgage loan.
-Each point is 1 percent of the loan and is payable in cash at the time of closing.
+Typically you can decide to pay additional points to lower the interest rate of your loan.
+Every point is 1 percent of the mortgage loan and is payable in cash at closing.

 4 – Compile your paperwork

-Getting a mortgage loan requires lots of paperwork, so you should take some time to get your documentation together.
+Getting a loan requires a lot of paperwork, so you should spend some time getting all your documentation together.
 Click here for a list of common loan documentation.